poissonconsulting/readwritesqlite/cran-comments.md

 ## Previous Submission

+Please add all authors and copyright holders in the Authors@R field with the appropriate roles. f.i.
+"Poisson Consulting"

+* Done

 Thanks, please write package names, software names and API names in single quotes (e.g. 'SQLite') in Title and Description.

 * Done